KnightTheCoder/Linux-Distro-Post-Install-Scripts/README.md

 * Installs NvChad or Astrovim for neovim
 * Installs the GitHub CLI
 * Installs docker, podman and distrobox for containers
+* Installs code editors: vscode, vscodium
+* Installs programming languages and development environments: gcc, nodejs, dotnet, rust, go, java, xampp
 * Optionally sets hostname

-## Requirements
-* wget (to download the scripts)
-* unzip (to unzip the scripts)
-* bash (to run the scripts)
-* systemd (recommended for the script to start services)

-## Motivation
+## Why use it?
-This project's motivation is to quickly setup a system with the same configuration/software across multiple distros.
+Post install script for linux aims to quickly setup a system with the same configuration/software across multiple distros.

 The scripts are meant to be reproducable and allow you to get to using your new system/virtual machine rather than try to replicate your already existing setup.